sylvaintremblay666/k8s/LOG.md

 Then starting kubelet gave me the same container/image errors and segfault.
 Deleted the first container giving errors, restarted.
 Did it for a second one then kubelet restarted properly!
 After some time, everything was back alive, even my ceph cluster!

+## [2021 Jan 16] Happy new year!
+Have been sick like hell for the past few days but getting better now.

+I started using my iPad for my training software instead of my t7500 workstation thus I got a new machine available! :-) It's:

+- Dell precision T7500 Tower
+- Dual W5580 @ 3.20 GHZ (16 cores total)
+- 72GB Ram
+- 4 ATA Disks (1TiB, 1TiB, 500GiB, 250GiB)

+Enough for a cool node participating to the CEPH cluster! :-)

+Did a classic docker installation (https://docs.docker.com/engine/install/ubuntu/)

+Installed boinc, one more machine helping for COVID research!